 In addition to living expenses, the cost of studying in Germany includes a health insurance premium, semester contribution and possible tuition fees.
-The large majority of German universities are funded by the federal government.
-Some publicly financed universities waive tuition fees altogether, while others charge relatively low tuition fees of around 500 euros per semester.
-Private universities charge much higher tuition fees of upward to about 20,000 euros per academic year.
+Most students in Germany attend public universities, which usually don't charge tuition fees for undergraduate programmes and many master's programmes.
+However, there are certain master's degree programmes which come with tuition fees - in some cases, of more than 10,000 euros per semester.
+Private universities charge relatively high tuition fees as well.
 All students at university have to pay an additional fee called a semester contribution.
 This fee generally covers the cost of a public transport ticket, called a Semesterticket, which can be used on all modes of public transportation in and around the city.
-The semester contribution varies depending on the university, but generally costs around 200 euros per semester.
+The semester contribution varies depending on the university, but generally costs around 200 to 250 euros per semester.

 It's difficult to determine exactly how much money a student in Germany needs every month.
 As a rule, students can live on less money in smaller cities than in larger ones.
-According to recent statistics, students in Germany live on an average of 800 euros per month, the largest portion of which are accommodation costs.
+According to recent statistics, students in Germany live on an average of 865 euros per month, the largest portion of which are accommodation costs.